-WOS has launched a Smart Cities initiative to address the growing need to prepare underserved youth and adults to live and work in what are becoming digital-based urban communities.
+WOS' Smart Cities initiative addresses the growing need to prepare underserved youth and adults to live and work in what are becoming digital-based urban communities.
 As cities compete for a larger share of the expected increases in urban populations, it is critical that their existing underserved communities receive the necessary education, training, and support to compete for the jobs that will be needed in these digital-based societies.

-Through this new initiative, WOS will expand its “In the Community” operations to ensure that a digital divide among disparate populations does not create further unemployment.
-WOS plans to form relationships with middle- and high-schools to expose students to STEM-based curriculums as well as provide support for adults that need to become more digitally proficient in their everyday lives.
+Through this initiative, WOS is expanding its “In the Community” operations to ensure that a digital divide among disparate populations does not create further unemployment.
+Through relationships with middle and high schools, WOS looks to expose students to STEM-based curriculums as well as provide support for adults that need to become more digitally proficient in their everyday lives.
 Our aim is to provide middle schools, high schools, and adults with the practical knowledge of digital technologies so they can play a more active role in their communities.

-WOS will facilitate this effort by bringing together companies and foundations who are interested in investing in Smart Cities.
-Our approach is to form the collaborative bonds necessary to support the often hidden underserved talent that exists in many urban cities.
+WOS facilitates this effort by bringing together companies and foundations that are interested in investing in Smart Cities.
+Our approach is to form collaborative bonds necessary to support the often overlooked talent within underserved communities that exist in urban cities.

-Our organization has identified goals and actions for bringing this initiative to fruition:
+Our organization has identified goals and actions necessary for the continued success of Smart Cities:

 - Increase the digital literacy of individuals living in underserved communities through providing training with a focus on mastering digital tools and managing their digital presence and participation.